IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

-The `spendBudget` function is called in two places: (1) in `Cek.hs`, whenever `computeCek` is called, and (2) in the `applyTypeSchemed` function in `Language.PlutusCore.Constant.Apply`, which is called to execute a built-in function once all of its arguments are avaliable.
+The `spendBudget` function is called in two places: (1) in `Cek.hs`, whenever `computeCek` is called, and (2) in the `applyTypeSchemed` function in `Language.PlutusCore.Constant.Apply`, which is called to execute a built-in function once all of its arguments are available.

 ### Benchmark results